SairaMadrid/my_retreats_mvp/README.md

 ### Database Prep

 - Access the MySQL interface in your terminal by running `mysql -u root -p`
+- Create a new database called retreats: `create database retreats`
 - Refer to the a `.env` file in the project folder of this repository containing the MySQL authentication information for MySQL user.
 - The database is called 'hotels'.

 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create a table called 'hotels' in your database.

 - Make sure you understand how the `hotels` table is constructed.
-In your MySQL console, you can run `use retreats;` and then `describe hotels;` to see the structure of the students table.
+In your MySQL console, you can run `use retreats;` and then `describe hotels;` to see the structure of the hotels table.

+- Go to images in the project directory to see a screenshot of the database (Database_screenshot.png)

 ### Development